After a week in Bangkok, we decided to head down to Pattaya and browsed what was the quickest way from Bangkok to Pattaya.

 Most buses depart from the Eastern Bus terminal every 30 minutes starting at 5.20am and ending at 11.20pm.
 These air conditioned buses cost 117 Baht per person.
 For a similar price, you can get a bus from Northern Bus Terminal and Southern Bus Terminal (the easiest option from Khao San Road).

 Always opt for air conditioning, most are these days but just double check!
 But to travel from Bangkok to Pattaya cheapest way or route, the bus is the choice for you.

-Tips for the Bangkok to Pattaya bus:
+Tips on how to get from Bangkok to Pattaya bus:

 - We use 12Go to compare and book transport around Thailand.
 They show prices for buses, trains and taxis and a reliable company to use.
 They are also often cheaper than the agencies you find in Khao San Road or even at your hotel.